iTOL-101

 Compelling efficacy demonstrated in non-human primate studies

-Compelling Results Demonstrated in NHP Study Published in Science Advances
+Compelling Results Demonstrated in Non-Human Primate (NHP Study Published in Science Advances With iTOL-100

-Long-term function with control of blood glucose levels and restoration of insulin secretion without the use of chronic immune suppression.
+iTOL-100 combined with NHP cadaveric donor islets implanted into an NHP model of Type 1 Diabetes has shown long-term graft function with control of blood glucose levels and restoration of insulin secretion without the use of chronic immune suppression in a preclinical study.

 How iTOL-100 is Designed to Work